Evaluating 5G Networks for U-Space Applications: Insights from Dense Urban Measurement Campaign: Abstract

 \section{Abstract}

-This paper examines the communication performance of \acp{UAV} in dense urban environments, specifically in Benidorm, Spain.
-Through a comprehensive measurement campaign, we assessed \acp{KPI} relating to received signal strength and quality as well as rate across various locations, altitudes, operators, technologies, and frequencies, using different measurement equipment.
-The results highlight significant challenges, primarily due to the lack of planning for aerial coverage and interference, revealing that current cellular networks may fall short in supporting U-space communication needs.
-The paper calls for network upgrades to ensure reliable \ac{UAV} operations in urban airspace, contributing to the integration of \acp{UAV} in urban logistics and mobility.
+Following the burgeoning interest in \acp{UAV} utilization within human-inhabited spaces, critical challenges arise in ensuring reliable, low-latency communication---particularly important given the safety-critical nature of such operations in densely populated urban environments.
+Therefore, adequate cellular communication capabilities are essential to enable safe and effective operations within the so-called U-Spaces.
+In this context, this paper investigates the communication performance of cellular-connected \acp{UAV} in dense urban environments.
+In particular, the analysis is based on a comprehensive measurement campaign conducted in the city of Benidorm, Spain---an urban area well known for its high concentration of tall buildings and overall urban density.
+More specifically, we evaluated \acp{KPI} related to received signal strength and quality, data rate, and latency across various altitudes, mobile network operators, access technologies, and frequency bands, using multiple types of measurement equipment.
+The results highlight significant challenges, primarily due to the lack of dedicated planning for aerial coverage and interference management, revealing that current cellular networks may fall short in supporting reliable and ubiquitous \acp{UAV} communication.
+Thus, this paper calls for improved network solutions to ensure the reliability of \ac{UAV} operations in urban airspace, thereby contributing to the integration of \acp{UAV} into urban logistics and mobility.

 \acresetall